Rojdi: Architecture

 Two large excavation areas have been exposed at Rojdi, which are known as the South Extension and the Main Mound.
 There was also a systematic excavation at an outer gateway and at an isolated structure at the northern slope of the site.
 All of these very finely preserved structures can be dated to Rojdi C period (early second millennium BCE).
 The houses in Rojdi were built on stone foundations, probably with mud walls above them.
 No bricks were found, baked or otherwise, in the excavations.
 No wells, bathing platforms and the associated street drains were found either.

 The material culture

 Much of the pottery found in Rojdi is a hard, red to buff ware made from well-prepared clay.
 The most frequently found vessel is the hemispherical red ware bowl, often with a stud handle, this accounts for over half of all shreds recovered from Rojdi.
 The pottery often has graffiti with signs from the Indus script, such as jar sign.
-There is also a short inscription in Harappan writing on the rim of a potshred.
+There is also a short inscription in Harappan writing on the rim of a potsherd.
 Five (four complete and one broken) copper or bronze flat axes were found, all belonged to Rojdi C period.
 Signs of industrial and manufacturing activities are absent in all phases at Rojdi.
 Its overall character suggests a farmer's village.